Maximum Insured Value (Previously Declared Value)

 PSA

-If PSA determines, in its sole discretion and at any point in the process, that the submitted Declared Value has been understated relative to the market value of the item, PSA reserves the right to decline your stated Declared Value.
-If PSA declines the Declared Value of an item, PSA may require you to pay for the accurate Service Level as a condition of PSA completing the authentication and grading process as to the subject item.
-If you refuse, or are unable, to pay PSA for the accurate Service Level, then PSA will return the item to you unprocessed at your cost, and you will be charged for the Service Level at which you submitted the item.
-PSA’s determination that you have understated the Declared Value will affect only the Service Level charge, it will not change the Declared Value for purposes of establishing the maximum item value for claim or shipping insurance purposes.
+If PSA determines, at any point in the process, that your submission’s value has been understated relative to the item’s market value, PSA reserves the right to adjust the service level (and corresponding fees) to match the correct Maximum Insured Value.
+If you refuse or cannot pay for the upgrade, PSA will return the item unprocessed at your cost, and you will be charged for the service level at which you submitted the item.
+PSA’s determination that you have understated your value will affect only the Service Level charge; it will not change the insurance coverage limit tied to that level.

 MORE INFORMATION